Carlokb472/python_web_scraping/README.md

 requests library for making HTTP requests openpyxl library for handling Excel files
 Setup
-1. Install the required libraries
+#1.
+Install the required libraries
 Before running the script, make sure you have the required libraries installed.
 You can install them using pip:

-bash
-複製程式碼
 pip install requests openpyxl
-2. Clone or Download the Project
+#2.
+Clone or Download the Project
 You can clone the project using the following command or download it from the repository:

-bash
-複製程式碼
 git clone <repository-url>
 3. Running the Script
 The script fetches course data from a public API and saves it into an Excel file named python_courses.xlsx.
 Each page of data is fetched in the loop, and the resulting data is appended to the Excel sheet.

 To run the script, execute the following command:

-bash
-複製程式碼
 python main.py
-4. Expected Output
+#4.
+Expected Output
 The output of the script will be an Excel file named python_courses.xlsx.
 The file will contain the following data columns for each course:

 Course Title